guillefidelio/extensionsupasept25/extension_guide.md

 # Chrome Extension Technical Guide

 ## Overview
-This document serves as the single source of truth for building a Chrome Extension that integrates with our ReviewRepl.ai backend.
+This document serves as the single source of truth for building a Chrome Extension that integrates with our BoltReply.io backend.
 The extension will handle user authentication, data synchronization, and AI job management.

 ## 1. Authentication Flow